 Notice about COVID-19

 Out of concern for the health and safety of visitors and employees in light of COVID-19, the Supreme Court of Canada Building is closed to visitors.
-The Court remains open for case-related matters.
-Hearings re-scheduled to June took place by video-conference.
-For further information, see the News Release dated April 29, 2020.
+However, the Court is open for case-related matters.
+Hearings will be conducted both in person and by video conference during the fall session, which began on September 22, 2020.

-Should you have any questions in regard to case-related matters, please consult Answers to your questions in regards to the impact of COVID-19 on case-related matters before the Supreme Court of Canada.
+Should you have any questions about case-related matters, please consult Answers to your questions in regards to the ending of the suspension period caused by COVID-19.

 - Date modified: